Endangered species: Private farming

 Whereas poaching substantially reduces endangered animal populations, legal, for-profit, private farming does the opposite.
 It has substantially increased the populations of the southern black rhinoceros and southern white rhinoceros.
 Richard Emslie, a scientific officer at the IUCN, said of such programs, "Effective law enforcement has become much easier now that the animals are largely privately owned...
 We have been able to bring local communities into conservation programs.
 There are increasingly strong economic incentives attached to looking after rhinos rather than simply poaching: from Eco-tourism or selling them on for a profit.
 So many owners are keeping them secure.
 The private sector has been key to helping our work."

 Conservation experts view the effect of China's turtle farming on the wild turtle populations of China and South-Eastern Asia– many of which are endangered– as "poorly understood".
 Although they commend the gradual replacement of turtles caught wild with farm-raised turtles in the marketplace– the percentage of farm-raised individuals in the "visible" trade grew from around 30% in 2000 to around 70% in 2007– they worry that many wild animals are caught to provide farmers with breeding stock.
 The conservation expert Peter Paul van Dijk noted that turtle farmers often believe that animals caught wild are superior breeding stock.
 Turtle farmers may, therefore, seek and catch the last remaining wild specimens of some endangered turtle species.

 In 2015, researchers in Australia managed to coax southern bluefin tuna to breed in landlocked tanks, raising the possibility that fish farming may be able to save the species from overfishing.

+Conservation baselines and proposed paradigm shifts

+Some scientists have proposed that redefining the baseline for assessing recovery of an endangered species may be necessary as a last resort in the face of extinction, as the increased flexibility provides more realistic recovery goals in the face of extinction.
+This strategy, however, needs to be pursued with significant care and is typically not considered before attempting recovery within the natural range when possible, due to carrying additional risks and potential unintended consequences.
+These changes can come in many forms, including relocating a species to a new and better suited habitat, allowing the species to breed with other similar species, or accepting that the modern stable population may be less than it was in the past.
+An example of these strategies being put into action is through the Florida panther.
+To save the species, cougars from Texas were introduced, turning a large subset of the panther population into panther–cougar hybrids that were well suited to the environment, facilitating the recovery of the population.